decorators-squad/eo-yaml/README.md

 ## Usage

-The API of this library is clean, intuitive and generally close to the ``javax.json`` API that most developers are used to:
+The API of this library is clean, intuitive and generally close to the ``javax.json`` API that most developers are used to.
+Just start form the ``com.amihaiemil.eoyaml.Yaml`` class, it offers all the builders and readers you may need.

 ## Features (ongoing work!)